pklaus/opus20/README.md

 *opus20* depends (only) on Python version 3.3+.
 I thought about backporting it to Python 2.7+ but it's not done so far.

+The web interface requires a couple of Python packages:

+    pip install jinja2 bottle matplotlib pandas numpy

+Installing matplotlib may also require you to install the python development package (for Python 3).

 #### Installing

 This package can be installed via pip: